jaffamonkey/current-blog/content/resume/cv.md

 # SUMMARY

 _Detail-oriented, reliable, and forward-thinking, with over 20 years experience in the field of Quality on many Agile projects.
-I combine test engineering, devops, exploratory testing, test management and quality assurance to provide a more rounded contribution just simply testing.
-I have 10 years total commercial experience of building test frameworks and coding API, UI and performance tests in JavaScript, Python, C#, Java and PHP.
+I combine the disciplines of test engineering, DevOps, exploratory testing, test management and quality assurance to provide a more rounded contribution just simply testing.
+I have 10 years total commercial experience of building test frameworks and coding API, UI and performance tests.
+By default, I ensure tests are included in CI/CD pipelines to get the most value.
 I have expertise in a challenging environments, and will always contribute improvements to process of achieving project goals and objectives.
 I am frequently involved in DevOps and business decisions, and have mentored both technical and business members of team, to engage more with the quality process._

 # KEY SKILLS